Rznn/AI-StudentManagement/README.md

-# Fuzzy logic-based student management system
+# Fuzzy Logic

-The main purposes of assessment and evaluation are to evaluate the academic performance of students and to enhance their learning.
-The performance of students is evaluated using a range of conventional techniques.
-The conventional computation system, however, has many flaws.
-A number of strategies can be looked into, employed, and included in order to develop an efficient student performance analysis system.
-For instance, fuzzy logic, a method for adding human-like thought processes to a control system.
-This approach takes into account students' attendance, which is also thought to be a crucial grading factor.
-The fuzzy logic approach enables the user to incorporate subjectivity and uncertainty in the values if they so choose.
+The primary objectives of assessment and evaluation involve appraising students' academic achievements and enriching their educational experience.
+Various conventional methods are utilized to assess students' performance.
+Nevertheless, the traditional calculation system is fraught with several drawbacks.
+Several techniques can be explored, utilized, and integrated to create an effective system for analyzing student performance.
+As an example, fuzzy logic, a technique that mimics human-like cognitive processes in a control system.
+This methodology considers factors like student attendance, which is deemed pivotal in grading.
+The application of fuzzy logic empowers users to introduce subjectivity and ambiguity into values, if desired.

 ## Installation

 The system was build using **Flask**

-### On windows
+## Launch
 > run start.bat
->>*This script installs the necessary python packages and launches the browser on address http://127.0.0.1:5000*
+>>*Python packages and launches the browser on address http://127.0.0.1:5000*

-### On linux
-> run ./start.sh
+## Test Admin
 Username: *admin* <br>
 Password: *admin*

-Use the above credentials to add moderators to the system then login using their credentials